 Enjoyment of physical activity and sport stems from curriculum lessons, during which every student is challenged in a broad range of activities to improve her skills and understanding.
 Students can study PE at both GCSE and A-level.

 These are an important and enjoyable experience for many students.
-Our lacrosse tour to the East Coast of the USA , ski trips and tennis training in Spain are all very popular.
+Lacrosse, netball and tennis tours run alongside ski trips and remain very popular.

 Clubs and squads

-Extracurricular clubs and squads in a wide range of activities are run at lunchtimes and after school.
-Students enjoy using our extensive facilities, including our brand new Sports and Fitness Centre with ergo suite, group cycle, dance studio and fitness suite, netball courts, gymnasium, tennis courts and multiple playing fields.
+Extracurricular clubs are offered in a wide range of activities are run at lunchtimes and after school.
+Students enjoy using our extensive facilities, including our Sports and Fitness Centre with ergo suite, group cycle, dance studio and fitness suite, netball courts, gymnasium, tennis courts and multiple playing fields.
 Students are actively encouraged to participate in extracurricular sport for recreation and competition at the appropriate level.
 They receive high level coaching from both teachers and invited external specialists.

 Clubs are open to all students, allowing everyone the opportunity to enjoy participating and improve their skills.